Hurricane Erin forces evacuations on North Carolina's Outer Banks, threatens dangerous rip currents

 Officials at the Wrightsville Beach, near Wilmington, North Carolina, reported to the National Weather Service rescuing at least 60 swimmers from rip currents Monday.

-By early Tuesday, Erin had lost some strength from previous days but was still a Category 3 hurricane with maximum sustained winds of 110 mph (175 kph), the National Hurricane Center in Miami said.
+By Tuesday morning, Erin had lost some strength from previous days and dropped to a Category 2 hurricane with maximum sustained winds of 110 mph (175 kph), the National Hurricane Center in Miami said.
 It was about 665 miles (1,070 kilometers) southwest of Bermuda and 720 miles (1,155 kilometers) south-southeast of Cape Hatteras and was moving northwest at a slower 7 mph (11 kph).

+But Erin's tropical storm winds could be felt for 200 miles (320 kilometers).
+Forecasters expect it will grow larger as it moves through the Atlantic.

+“We’re concerned about those structures right along the beach,” the hurricane center’s Richard Pasch said.

 A tropical storm warning remained in effect for the Turks and Caicos Islands, where government services were suspended, some ports were closed and residents were ordered to stay home.